alisio/talking-dragons/README.md

     cd talkingdragons
     ```

-3. Run the script, providing the input folder as an argument:
+3. Run the script, providing the input folder with the mp3 files as an argument:

     ```bash
     ./transcribe.sh /path/to/your/input/folder